AzureDataCommunity/UserGroupInfo/code-of-conduct.md

 ---
-title: Code of conduct - Azure Tech Groups
+title: Code of conduct - Azure Data Community User Groups
-description: Code of conduct for participating groups of the Azure Tech Groups program
+description: Code of conduct for participating groups of the Azure Data Tech Groups program
-author: jennjin
+author: riirish
-ms.author: jennjin
+ms.author: riirish
 ms.topic: conceptual
 ms.service: azure
-ms.date: 10/29/2020
+ms.date: 11/02/2022
 ---

-# Azure Tech Groups - Code of Conduct
+# Azure Data Community User Group network - Code of Conduct

+The Azure Data Community is Community Owned and Microsoft empowered.
 Microsoft is dedicated to empowering every person and every organization on the planet to achieve more.

 ### Code of Conduct for group leaders

 As event and experience organizers, we seek to provide a **respectful, friendly, professional experience for everyone, regardless of their gender, sexual orientation, physical appearance, disability, age, race, or religion**.
 We do not tolerate any behavior that is degrading to any gender, race, sexual orientation, or disability, nor do we tolerate any behavior that would be deemed harassment or discrimination.
 Individuals are responsible for knowing and abiding by our standards and we encourage everyone to assist in creating a safe and welcoming environment.
-Please report any concerns, suspicious activity, or disruptive behavior to the Azure Tech Groups team so we can address issues immediately.
+Please report any concerns, suspicious activity, or disruptive behavior to the Azure Data Community team so we can address issues immediately.

 ### All group members should follow